erandeke/CodersCafe-/Low-Level-Design/IMCmodule/README.md

 .
 Code should have good test coverage and should cover business APi's

 System Requirements
 .
-Download and extract the zip
+Built on MAC OS
 .
 JDK 16 is used as building environment
 .
 MAVEN is used as build automation tool
 .
 IDE - Intellij